 You will be introduced to the Computer Systems architecture, computer memory and storage, wired and wireless networks, network topologies, system security and system software.
 You will study the impact of Computer Science in a global context through looking at the ethical, legal, cultural and environmental concerns associated with Computer Science, and apply this knowledge using computational thinking.
-You will be using algorithms, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
+You will learn about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
+You will study common Algorithms and learn to develop your own to solve problems.
 You will also become familiar with computing-related mathematics.

 50% of the course revolves around problem solving, algorithmic thinking and programming, which is ideal for both old and new programmers.
-We will develop your skills from the ground up using Python, Visual Basic and a number of other languages over the course of Year 10, ready for your final assessments in Year 11, including a project where you are able to test your programming skills and creativity to develop a solution to a number of problems provided.
+You will develop your programming knowledge and skills with Python which will involve weekly programming tasks and larger projects at set points over the course.